perrybutler/WP-OAuth/README.md

 Functions in a similar way to the StackExchange/StackOverflow login system.

-Screenshot - Settings page - configure the plugin:
+*The Settings page is where you'll configure the plugin:*

 ![wpoa](http://files.glassocean.net/github/wpoa1.jpg)

-Screenshot - Your Profile page - manage your linked accounts:
+*The Your Profile page is where you'll manage your linked accounts:*

 ![wpoa](http://files.glassocean.net/github/wpoa2.jpg)